 The PAT works in the same way as a field goal where the ball is snapped to a holder and the ball is kicked through the upright goal posts in the end zone.
-The PAT is worth one point and the ball is kicked from the 15 yard line.
+In the NFL, The PAT is worth one point and the ball is kicked from the 15 yard line.
 In both high school and college football, the PAT is also worth one point but is kicked from the three-yard line.

 Teams can also attempt a two point conversion in which the ball is placed on the two-yard line and the offensive team must get the ball across the goal line like scoring a touchdown.
 The two point conversion is worth two points and the offensive team only gets one chance to get the ball across the goal line for a successful conversion (unless there is a penalty of some kind in which a replay of down is required).